Lauren Bacall: 1944–1959: Hollywood contract and leading roles

 After meeting Bacall in Hollywood, Hawks immediately signed her to a seven-year contract with a weekly salary of $100 and personally began to manage her career.
-He changed her first name to Lauren and she chose Bacall, a variant of her mother's maiden name, as her screen surname.
+He changed her first name to Lauren, and she chose Bacall, a variant of her mother's maiden name, as her screen surname.
 Slim Hawks also took Bacall under her wing, dressing Bacall stylishly and guiding her in matters of elegance, manners and taste.
-At Hawks's suggestion, Bacall was trained by a voice coach to speak with a lower and deeper voice instead of her normally high-pitched, nasal voice.
+At Hawks's suggestion, Bacall was trained by a voice coach to speak with a lower, deeper voice rather than her normally high-pitched, nasal voice.
 As part of her training, Bacall was required to shout verses of Shakespeare for hours every day.
 Her voice was characterized as a "smoky, sexual growl" by most critics and a "throaty purr".
 Bacall stood 5 ft 8+1/2 in, unusually tall for actresses of the era and a half-inch taller than Humphrey Bogart.